+Socializing in STEM classes for autistic students.
 In Part I of this post, we heard from Dan Matthews, a Senior Hardware Engineer in Customer Technical Service.
-Having attended Central Connecticut State University for Mechanical Engineering Technology, he provided some useful insight into what it was like being a STEM student and what it is like working in the STEM field now.
+Having attended Central Connecticut State University for Mechanical Engineering Technology, he provided some useful insight into what it was like being a STEM student.
+He also shares what it is like working in a STEM field now.
 If you’re a STEM college student, how can you apply his insights to your own academic life?
-Read on for strategies about how to strike up a conversation with someone in a class environment and how to maintain these developing relationships, including tips on how to connect with classmates during times like lunch and other breaks.
+Read on for strategies about how to strike up a conversation with someone in a class environment and how to maintain these developing relationships.
+For example, you could connect with classmates during times like lunch and other breaks.

 Making connections all starts with looking for a friendly face.
 Many STEM courses involve group projects and difficult homework assignments.
 As Dan said, having someone you already know in a class can make partnering up and working together much less intimidating.
 But how do you make that first connection?

 Look for a familiar face.
 Do you recognize anyone from orientation, from another course, or from the library?
 Start by introducing yourself and reminding the person of where you might have seen them before.
 This will create a sense of familiarity.
 Joining groups on campus is a great way to increase your exposure to different students.